Recommended Names and Descriptions for PDF Files attached to Modernized e-File (MeF) Business Submissions

 When multiple forms or statements are required, the taxpayer has the option to put all like-kind statements or forms in one PDF file or creating a separate PDF file for each statement/form.
 For instance, if three Section 351 statements are needed, they may all be included in one PDF file or each Section 351 statement may be in a separate PDF file.

-The Known Issues may define how data may be provided in PDF.
-For example, in Tax Year 2014 schema, only one Form 4972 can be present in a Form 1041 return.
+The TY2015 Known Issues and Solutions may define how data may be provided in PDF.
+For example, in Tax Year 2015 schema, two Forms 8606 can be present in a Form 1040 return.
+However, when a distribution is received from an inherited IRA, a separate Form 8606 is required.
 The workaround is:

 When a PDF is associated with an entity, enter the name (or part of the name if limited by the total number of characters) at the end of the suggested Description field listed below.
 For instance, if attaching an organizational chart to Form 5471 of a foreign corporation, use the following Description in the BinaryAttachment.xsd: Form 5471 Schedule O - Org Chart Foreign Corp 123.

 The documents on this page will be updated periodically.
-Please check for the latest information on Known Issues and Solutions and Business rules in those web pages on IRS.gov.
+Please check for the latest information on Known Issues and Solutions and Business rules.
+Business rules are available to Authorized Users listed on e-file applications for Transmitters, Software Developers, and States.

 Prior Year Recommended Names and Descriptions for PDF’s :